library(tensorflow)

 metrics = list(categorical_true_positives()),

-model %>% fit(x_train, y_train, batch_size = 64, epochs = 3)
+)%>% fit(x_train, y_train, batch_size = 64, epochs = 3) model

 Handling losses and metrics that don’t fit the standard signature

-The overwhelming majority of losses and metrics can be computed from y_true and y_pred, where y_pred is an output of your model – but not all of them.
+is an output of your model – but not all of them.
 For instance, a regularization loss may only require the activation of a layer (there are no targets in this case), and this activation may not be a model output.

-In such cases, you can call self$add_loss(loss_value) from inside the call method of a custom layer.
-Losses added in this way get added to the “main” loss during training (the one passed to compile()).
+).
 Here’s a simple example that adds activity regularization (note that activity regularization is built-in in all Keras layers – this layer is just for the sake of providing a concrete example):

-layer_activity_regularization <- new_layer_class(
+<- new_layer_class(

-classname = "activity_regularization",
+layer_activity_regularization classname = "activity_regularization",

 call = function(inputs) {

-self$add_loss(tf$reduce_sum(inputs) * 0.1)
+$add_loss(tf$reduce_sum(inputs) * 0.1)

-inputs # Pass-through layer.
+self# Pass-through layer.

 }